 Monsters get restless in the days before Halloween!
 We’re not very patient creatures, after all.
-Over the years, we monsters have developed* a series of Halloween-week holidays to help us get into the spooky spirit while letting us create mayhem well before we’re expected to do so.
+Over the years, we monsters have developed* a series of Halloween Week holidays to help us get into the spooky spirit while letting us create mayhem well before our neighbors are prepared.

 So, grab your cape, douse yourself in the blood of the innocent, and get out to celebrate each of the special occasions listed below.

 While not a recognized national holiday, fans of Vincent Price can recognize the iconic horror actor on this, the anniversary of his death.
 2018 marks the 25th anniversary of his death.
 We recommend watching one of his films, perhaps House on Haunted Hill, one of his film adaptations of Edgar Allan Poe stories, or this reading of The Raven.

 This day could be considered a conflict with National Carve a Pumpkin Day (see below).
 But we say you can never have too much of a good thing.
 And pumpkins are considered a vegetable, right?
 So give yourself permission to play with your vegetables by carving a silly or spooky face in your gourd and placing a safe, battery-powered tea light inside.

 AKA, National Frankenstein Day.
 This holiday takes place on the last Friday in October, and celebrates the birth of Frankenstein and his creator.
 Celebrate by reading Frankenstein or watching a movie adaptation.
 Creator Ron MacCloskey awards “The Franky” each year to someone who has made a significant contribution to the promotion of Frankenstein.

 Black Cat Awareness Day (UK)